HerreraManuel/PokeOG/README.md

 # PokeOG
-A discord bot that lets you interact with only the original 151 Pokemon.
+A discord bot that lets you interact with the original 151 Pokemon.